-As is common in the literature, see for example Galí (2015), agents are assumed to meet the demand forthcoming at their price.
-Thus the prices they set will determine their nominal income in youth.
+As is common in the sticky price literature, see for example Galí (2015), sellers are assumed to meet the demand forthcoming at their price.
+Thus the prices they set will determine their nominal income in youth, given the aggregate state.